nicoSWD/put.io-adder/README.md

 **CHANGELOG**
 New in this version:

+- 2.8
+  - Prevents the app from crashing when a transfer completes (#10)
 - v2.7
   - Authentication callback uses a custom scheme, making the app independent of my own server now.
   - A screenshot (if available) will be displayed in NSUserNotification.